zpalmer618/zpalmer618.github.io/about.md

 </div>

 <p style="text-align:justify;">
 Hi, folks!
 My name is Dr. C. Zachary Palmer, and I am a recently hooded, postdoctoral research fellow with both the Missouri Univserity of Science and Technology (S & T) and the University of Missouri (Mizzou).
 I received my Ph.D. in Chemistry from the University of Mississippi (Ole Miss) in May 2025 under the advisement of Dr. Ryan C. Fortenberry.
-My [dissertation](/pdfs/diss.pdf) work focuses on benchmarking emerging computational methodologies for to predict rovibrational spectral data for molecules of astrochemical and atmospheric importance.
+My <a href="/pdfs/diss.pdf">dissertation</a> work focuses on benchmarking emerging computational methodologies for to predict rovibrational spectral data for molecules of astrochemical and atmospheric importance.
 </p>